radareorg/radare2-book/basic_commands/print_modes.md

 ###3.5.5 Strings

-Strings are probably one of the most important entrypoints while starting to reverse engineer a program because they are usually referencing information about the functions actions ( asserts, debug or info messages, ...).
+Strings are probably one of the most important entrypoints when starting to reverse engineer a program because they are usually referencing information about the functions actions (asserts, debug or info messages, ...).

-So it is important for radare to be able to print strings in multiple ways:
+Therefore radare supports various string formats:

     [0x00404888]> ps?
     |Usage: ps[zpw] [N]